Letztes Update: 21. Mai 2025

-This article helps beginners like Mark choose the best Linux server by exploring popular distributions and key features to consider.
-It provides insights into what makes a Linux server beginner-friendly, aiding in making an informed decision.
+This article helps beginners like Mark choose the best Linux server by comparing popular distributions.
+It highlights key features to consider and provides guidance on selecting a user-friendly option.

 Hi there!
 I'm Mark, and I'm diving into the world of Linux servers.
 I'm curious to know which Linux server is best for beginners like me.
 There are so many options out there, and it's a bit overwhelming.
 Can you help me understand the differences between the popular Linux server distributions?
 What should I consider when choosing the best Linux server for my needs?
 Are there specific features that make one Linux server more suitable for beginners?
 I'd love to hear your thoughts and experiences on this topic.
 Thanks for your help!